 Following the dinner teams were officially welcomed to the community and

 lake by J.P.
-Parsons and Rick Roden from Jackson County Tourism.
-Wayne
+Parsons from Jackson County Tourism.
+Randy Qualls President

-much more.
-The evening was then finalized by recognizing the Temple Fork
+Rods and much more.
+The evening was then finalized by recognizing the

-Outfitters Divisional Champions and awarding two TFO rods to each team
+Temple Fork Outfitters Divisional Champions and awarding two TFO rods to

-along with plaques for their accomplishments.
-Lastly a brief review of
+each team along with plaques for their accomplishments.
+Lastly a brief

-the water and event specific rules were covered and then teams were
+review of the water and event specific rules were covered and then teams

-The weather during practice and the event was, well lets just say the
+The weather during practice and the event was nearly perfect for March.

 As teams woke on the first day of competition they were greeted clear

-skies and a beautiful morning with temps in the fifties at take off.
-As
+skies and a beautiful morning with temps in the fifties at take off and

 When the scales closed after